 The dominance group can be set when the rigid-body is created or after its creation:

 Continuous Collision Detection (CCD) is used to make sure that fast-moving objects don't miss any contacts (a problem usually called tunneling).
 This is done by using motion-clamping, i.e., each fast-moving rigid-body with CCD enabled will be stopped at the time where their first contact happen, taking their continuous motion into account.
 This will result in some "time loss" for that rigid-body.
 This loss of time can be reduced by increasing the maximum number of CCD substeps executed (the default being 1) in the IntegrationParameters (by changing the field).

 Rapier implements nonlinear CCD, meaning that it takes into account both the angular and translational motion of the rigid-body.

 CCD takes action only if the CCD-enabled rigid-body is moving fast relative to another rigid-body.
-Therefore it is useless to enable CCD on static rigid-bodies and rigid-bodies that are expected to move slowly.
+Therefore it is useless to enable CCD on fixed rigid-bodies and rigid-bodies that are expected to move slowly.

 By default, CCD is disabled for all the rigid-bodies because it requires additional computations.
 It can be enabled when creating a rigid-body or after its creation:

 When a dynamic rigid-body doesn't move (or moves very slowly) during a few seconds, it will be marked as sleeping by the physics pipeline.
 Rigid-bodies marked as sleeping are no longer simulated by the physics engine until they are woken up.
 That way the physics engine doesn't waste any computational resources simulating objects that don't actually move.
 They are woken up automatically whenever another non-sleeping rigid-body starts interacting with them (either with a joint, or with one of its attached colliders generating contacts).

 bevy_rapier plugin, rigid-bodies are also automatically woken up whenever one of the